 What is Self-Scheduling?

 Self-scheduling is when schedulers allow employees to essentially choose their own shifts.
 The scheduler creates open shifts and the employees are then able to self-select into shifts they are eligible for and able to work.
 Self-scheduling takes the burden off the schedulers and gives employees much more autonomy while providing flexibility for everyone involved and ensuring shifts are only filled by qualified staff fitting business needs.

 How Does Self-Scheduling Work?

 When a scheduler or manager is creating a shift schedule, they can decide to leave all or some shifts “open” or unassigned (pictured below in yellow) and release them for self-scheduling.
 Employees can then view any open self-scheduling shifts they are qualified for.
 If they are available to work they can claim whatever shifts they would like, filling the open shift while making sure all business rules and qualifications are still followed.
 Unlike Shift-Bidding, Self-Scheduling is often managed on a first come-first served basis.
 Self-scheduling still takes into account all business rules, including overtime, making it the best of both worlds for schedulers.

-With Celayix, once the employer has created all of the shifts that they need filled, they can send out a notification to their employees and invite them to claim them.
+With Celayix, once the employer has created all of the shifts that they need to be filled, they can send out a notification to their employees and invite them to claim them.
 With the Celayix platform, supervisors can even go as far as creating specific groups of employees that they would like to be notified about open shifts first, giving the option to further control the selection process with automation.
 Employees are notified through their mobile app, and can claim their chosen shifts with the touch of a button.
 After the employee has chosen their shifts, both the scheduler and the employee will receive a confirmation message.